LuiCat/ArduinoTaikoController/README.md

-# Notice for Window 7 users!

-By enabling Nintendo Switch control, you are not able to upload the code for some driver issues.
-This problem will be addressed soon in this tutorial and a custom driver file will be appended here.

 # ArduinoTaikoController

 Sketch for Arduino based taiko game controller circuit

 ## Software Setup

+### Windows 10

+If you are using windows 7, you are not able to upload the code for the second time, because of some driver issues.
+You have to edit the .ini file and add the details of this device in the arduino driver file in order to fix this problem.
+If you have to use Nintendo Switch functions, please do the following steps on a Windows 10 computer.

 ### Arduino IDE